AmirrezaFarnamTaheri/beamer-template/README.md

 - **Frame Numbering Issues**:

-  - For frames where you don't want the frame number to appear, use:
+  - **Suppressing Frame Numbers**: For frames where you don't want the frame number to appear, use:

     ```latex
     \begin{frame}[plain, noframenumbering]